codeonlyjs/website/content/guide/router.md

 ### revoke(predicate)

-Revokes route handlers that don't match a predicate.
+Revokes route handlers that match a predicate.

 * `predicate(handler)` - callback that will be passed each currently registered handler.
 Return true to revoke the handler, false to keep it.